What is an EPS licence?

 For works which cause disturbance to a European Protected Species (EPS) or damage to their resting places it is necessary to apply for a EPS Mitigation Licence (EPSML) before the work can start.
 It is necessary to appoint an ecologist to write and submit the application, and to liaise with Natural England on your behalf.

-European Protected Species are protected under Regulation 41 of The Conservation of Habitats and Species Regulations 2010 due to their rarity in the UK and Europe, and include but not limited to all bat species and species such as great crested newts and otter.
+European Protected Species are protected under Regulation 41 of The Conservation of Habitats and Species Regulations 2010 due to their rarity in the UK and Europe, and include, but are not limited to, all bat species, great crested newt, and otter.

 When do I need to get in touch?